 During the spring-summer season, on Górka Szczęśliwicka, you can use “Alpine Coaster” (gravity slide / zjeżdżalnia grawitacyjna / kolejka górska).
 It’s open every day 10 am – 8 pm, tickets: 8 PLN, location in the park: Drawska 22 Street (Facebook page).

 Outdoor swimming pool in the Szczęśliwicki Park

-- The pool is re-opened from July 3, 2020.
+- The pool is opened usually from July.
 Attractions include 25.04 m x 12.52 m sports swimming pool, recreation pool with hydromassage, paddling pool for children, tube slide.